Can’t find the answer to your question? Send us an email!

 What services do you offer?

-We offer psychiatric evaluations, medication management, laboratory testing, and brief talk therapy services.
-We also offer genetic testing services (via Genomind) that assist in creating the most integrative and evidence-based treatment plans.
-I have experience in integrative practice methods as well and can discuss non-pharmacological options.
+We offer personalized psychiatric evaluations, medication management, laboratory testing, and brief talk therapy services.
+We also offer genetic testing services (via Genomind) that assist in creating the most integrative and evidence-based treatment plans and developmental assessment services (via QbCheck) that assist in evaluating for developmental concerns such as ADHD.
+We have experience in integrative practice methods as well and can discuss non-pharmacological options.
 The great majority of patients will benefit from additional talk therapy services; if these are not already established, we can assist in finding a clinician that will support continued care.

 Do you work with children and adolescents?

-I do!
-I work with individuals between the ages of 6 and 64.
+We do!
+We work with individuals between the ages of 6 and 64.

 Do you conduct sessions via webcam (aka telepsychiatry)?

-During the COVID-19 pandemic, the majority of our services are being offered via telehealth.
+During the COVID-19 pandemic, the majority of our services are being offered solely via telehealth.

-I can, on a case-by-case basis.
-I will need to the majority of patients in-person for both the initial evaluation and at least once yearly following that.
+Typically, we will need to see the majority of patients in-person for both the initial evaluation and at least once yearly following that.
 Patients will need to verify that they have a scale and blood pressure monitor at home and can show the values to me while in the session.
-The software I utilize - Doxy.me - is quite simple to use and does not cost you anything additional.
-I am licensed in WA, AZ, and NE.
+The software we utilize - Doxy.me - is quite simple to use and does not cost you anything additional.

 Do you complete disability, FMLA, etc. evaluations and forms?

-I do practice psychotherapy with the great majority of my patients, in some form or fashion.
-I was originally trained as a professional counselor, so I have an extensive background in the various theories and modalities of talk therapy.
-I often draw upon cognitive-behavioral therapy (CBT), acceptance and commitment therapy (ACT), motivational interviewing, and solution-focused brief therapy.
-Most commonly, therapy is integrated into the standard appointment; if you might benefit from additional therapy, I will generally refer you to an outside psychotherapist.
+Dr. Moore practices psychotherapy with the great majority of his patients, in some form or fashion.
+Dr. Moore was originally trained as a professional counselor, so he has an extensive background in the various theories and modalities of talk therapy (ex. cognitive-behavioral therapy (CBT), acceptance and commitment therapy (ACT), motivational interviewing, and solution-focused brief therapy).
+Most commonly, therapy is integrated into the standard appointment; if you might benefit from additional therapy, we will generally refer you to an outside psychotherapist.

-I am also trained in Accelerated Resolution Therapy, which is a short-term therapy that can assist with numerous symptoms (and is related to EMDR).
+Dr. Moore has also trained in Accelerated Resolution Therapy (ART), which is a short-term therapy that can assist with numerous symptoms.
+ART is related to EMDR.

 Are you a psychiatrist, an MD, etc.?

-I am not!
-I am a certified and licensed advanced registered nurse practitioner (ARNP); as such, I have a background in both generalist nursing and training in psychiatric-mental health nursing.
-I can evaluate and treat in a manner quite similar to a psychiatrist, but I draw upon nursing knowledge and theories instead.
-Nursing focuses on wellness and treating the whole person, so you will find that I typically do not focus solely on diagnoses.
+Dr. Moore is a certified and licensed advanced registered nurse practitioner (ARNP); as such, he has backgrounds in both generalist nursing and training in psychiatric-mental health nursing.
+Dr. Moore can evaluate and treat in a manner quite similar to a psychiatrist, but he will more heavily draw upon nursing knowledge and theories.

 What is pharmacogenetic testing?